Shell Mounds in Florida: Portals to the Past

 451 Connecticut St, Fort Myers Beach, FL 33931, 239-765-0865

 This beautifully landscaped property on Estero Bay, owned by the Town of Fort Myers Beach, includes the oldest standing structure on Estero Island — the William H. Case House — complete with the furnishings and finishes that it would have had in its heyday of 1921.
 The house serves as a multi-level museum, showcasing Calusa artifacts and interactive exhibits.
-The Ancient People exhibit displays tools and weapons that were excavated on site, as well as recreated replicas that allow you to get hands-on just like the Calusa.
+The Ancient People exhibit displays tools and weapons that were excavated on site, as well as recreated replicas that allow you to get hands-on experience.
 You can then explore the Settlers on the Shells exhibit, which shows life on Estero Island after the Calusa, highlighting the settler’s fishing culture.
 Even the bathrooms feature an exhibit, entitled Digging Deeper, that displays interactive photos and ancient crafts within the walls.